+Table 2.
+Surface area, pore volume and electrokinetic potential (zeta potential ζ) of individual samples for stainless steel and titanium samples in pristine and modified forms.

+Figure 3: The surface morphology of the samples as observed by SEM for pristine Ti (A) and pristine SS (B), Ti modified (C) and SS modified (D)

 The modification of the samples leads to an increase in the wettability of the surfaces of the composites, manifested by lower contact angle, WCA.
 This was confirmed using both dynamic and static WCA goniometry.
 As can be seen from Fig. 4A, the static WCA significantly decreased after the material modifications, the decrease being especially large for PEG 6,000, consisting of longer chains in comparison with PEG 400.
 Also, the dynamic WCA results corresponds with those obtained by static WCA; the hydrophilic surface was kept at similar values whether the droplet volume was advancing or receding, in contrast to the case of the more hydrophobic pristine samples.
-These exhibit bigger differences , which is one of the common properties of hydrophobic surfaces, see Fig. 4B.
+These exhibits bigger differences, which is one of the common properties of hydrophobic surfaces, see Fig. 4B.
 These results are the same for all substrates and they correspond well with those from zeta potential tests.

 The results of the chemical stability tests show, higher performance of the modified samples after immersing in water.
 As was anticipated, the immersion leads to the dissolving of the PEG deposited layer, which was not pre-grafted, leading to instant “collapse” of the composite hydrophilic character.
 In the case the modified samples with the help of the grafted salt the PEG 6,000 chains stay attached to the surface (see Fig. 4C).
 These findings are specifically important in showing the durability of the modified composites, which can be able to survive the next step which is the tests of their bacterial anti-adhesive properties.